ArthurSonzogni/FTXUI/doc/mainpage.md

 ## Collapsible {#component-collapsible}

-Useful for section whose visibility can be toggle on/off by the user.
+Useful for visual elements whose visibility can be toggle on/off by the user.
-This is basically, a combinaison of a `ftxui::Checkbox` and a `ftxui::Maybe` components.
+Essentially, this the combination of the `ftxui::Checkbox()` and `ftxui::Maybe()` components.

 ```cpp
 auto collabsible = Collapsible("Show more", inner_element);